nicholaswilde/recipes/docs/cookies-and-bars/brown-butter-and-maple-chewy-pumpkin-cookies.md

 ### Step 11

-Bake for 12 to 15 minutes or until the edges are darkened and the center looks puffed and slightly underdone.
+Bake for 12 to 15 minutes (13.5 minutes for me) or until the edges are darkened and the center looks puffed and slightly underdone.

 ### Step 12